Mauznemo/SmartifyOS-Installer/CONTRIBUTING.md

 ## Pull Request Guidelines

 1. **Title:**
-   - Use a clear and descriptive title for the pull request that describes the change being made.
+   - Use a clear and descriptive title for the pull request that describes the change being made (also use [Conventional Commits](https://www.conventionalcommits.org/) here!).

 2. **Description:**
    - Provide a detailed description of the changes in the pull request.